The Danish Parliament has adopted a relief package for the travel industry

 NJORD is a specialist in maritime and transport law, including package tours and flight delays.
 Feel free to contact our attorneys if you want to know more about aviation law or other transportation law.

-You can stay up to date by following us on LinkedIn, as well as signing up for our newsletter on our website.
+You can stay up to date by following us on LinkedIn, as well as signing up for our newsletter.